📁

 • Immutable infrastructure

-Each of these concepts is covered in more depth in cloud-native-principles.md.
+Each of these concepts is covered in more depth in .

 When these principles are implemented, they lead to benefits such as: